-At the snapshot date, the number of female workers has increased by 3% and the number of male workers has decreased by 6%.
+At the snapshot date, the number of female and male workers has remained the same since the last report.

-The number of male workers across all quartiles has decreased but more male workers who left the organisation were in lower paid roles in the lower quartiles.
+The number of male workers across all quartiles has slightly increased but more male workers who left the organisation were in lower paid roles in the lower quartiles.